Watch: Truck inferno on highway - witness woken by explosions

+National highways management agency Waka Kotahi NZTA reported the road was reopened by 4pm, but police said there were still "long tails" of traffic.

+Waka Kotahi told Hawke's Bay Today on Thursday there had been 11 Napier-Taupo closures of the highway last year and five up to what had then been the most recent, on Tuesday this week, with causes including crashes, fire, snow, fallen trees and other factors.

-A woman who witnessed fiery explosions engulf the trailer of a truck on the Napier-Taupō Rd has praised fellow truckies on the highway for their response.
+Meanwhile, a woman who witnessed the fiery explosions engulfing the trailer of a truck on the Napier-Taupō Rd has praised fellow truckies on the highway for their response.

-Firefighters were called to State Highway 5, near Te Haroto, just after 3am on Friday.

 Angela Payne was parked near the summit of the road when she was woken by the sound of explosions.